Dr Kenneth Barr

 Between 2017 and 2020, Kenny was a postdoctoral Research Associate on a 3-year ESPRC-funded project at the Centre for Cultural Policy Research (CCPR), University of Glasgow.
 Television Production in Transition, interrogated the effects of growing power of transnational media companies in the context of UK television production sector.
 In 2016 he completed his PhD examining Music Copyright in the Digital Age at Glasgow.
 This doctoral research across Music and Law was funded by the prestigious interdisciplinary Lord Kelvin/Adam Smith Scholarship.

 These doctoral and postdoctoral research experiences at Glasgow are characterised by a significant degree of cross-college and inter-school engagement and collaboration.
-This will be further enhanced as part of the ‘Creative Economies & Cultural Transformation’ theme at the new Advanced Research Centre (ARC) facility opening in 2022.
+This was further enhanced as part of the ‘Creative Economies & Cultural Transformation’ theme at the new Advanced Research Centre (ARC) facility which opened in 2022.
 In collaboration with colleagues from a range of disciplinary backgrounds including, Cultural Policy, Competition Law, and IP Law, Kenny has been active in drafting submissions of evidence and responses to Department for Digital, Culture, Media and Sport (DCMS) inquiries into: The Future of Public Service Broadcasting, The Economics of Music Streaming and, most recently, The Competition and Markets Authority (CMA) Music and Streaming Market Study Statement of Scope.

 Kenny has taught and supervised on PGT programmes in: Creative Industries and Cultural Policy, Media Management, and Popular Music Studies.
 In addition to this he was a member of the SCCA Athena Swan Committee, latterly the SCCA EDI Committee, and he is also a member of the Copyright Evidence Wiki editorial board.
 Prior to embarking on these academic undertakings, Kenny worked in the live music sector as a tour manager in the UK and Europe.